yrmvgh/yiufcrawl/README.md

     * only half of corpses dropped change to gold, opening up gozag to many more species.
 There is a higher amount of gold dropped per corpse to make the total gold benefit the same as before.

+* Movement
+    * diagonal movement takes 40% longer than straight movement.
+Zig zagging across the room now no longer takes exactly the same amount of time as a straight course.
+This enables players that can cross water / fly over hazards get a slight advantage over a creature that must maneuver around it.
+Plan your movement wisely...